LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

   ```javascript
   document.write("<p>Hello world!</p>");
   ```
-  3. Lets add a variable.
+  3. Lets add a *variable* named `name`.
 A variable is a thing we can use to store information.
 Now you'll be able to change the name, but you;'l need to change the source code to do it  :-(
   ```javascript
    var name = "world"; // can change to “other names”
    		 document.write("<p>Hello " + name + "!</p>");